-TSTC Harlingen is a unique college which offers technical and academic programs and courses in statewide demand for the 21stcentury while emphasizing, in particular, the needs of South Texas.
-The college provides opportunities for both immediate employment and seamless transfer of credits to other colleges and universities.
-Awards include A.S. and A.A.S. degrees, Fields of Study, technical certificates of completion, as well as institutional recognition for completion of the General Education Core and workforce certificates.
+TSTC Harlingen is a unique college which offers technical and academic programs and courses in statewide demand for the 21st century while emphasizing, in particular, the needs of Texas.
+TSTC Harlingen provides opportunities for both immediate employment and seamless transfer of credits to other colleges and universities.
+Awards include Associate of Science (AS) and Associate of Applied Science (AAS) degrees, technical Certificates of Completion, as well as institutional recognition for completion of the General Education Core and workforce certificates.